 Frequently Asked Questions

-Volunteering at TAP is a rewarding opportunity to give back to the community and learn a lot in the process.
+Volunteering at Texas Advocacy Project is a rewarding opportunity to give back to the community and learn a lot in the process.
 The attorneys and staff who work here are always willing to teach and are genuinely committed to finding solutions to domestic violence.
-As a hotline volunteer, I enjoy having one-on-one contact with the people TAP serves because I hear the relief in their voices that someone is here to help.
+As a hotline volunteer, I enjoy having one-on-one contact with the people the Project serves because I hear the relief in their voices that someone is here to help.
 This is a wonderful organization with great people who strive to make a difference in women's lives.

 Before You Call